rvbg/aws-on-demand/instance_templates/minecraft_server/README.md

 `screen -x`

 #### Client DNS-Problems
-If your Minecraft client is very slow getting the updated DNS entry, use `ipconfig /flushdns`.
+If your client is very slow getting the updated DNS entry, use `ipconfig /flushdns` on Windows.
 You can even enter this command as an automated MultiMC start-up command.